AleSkywaker/Marvel-Mat-table/README.md

 I just upload the first aproach on time (5 working days) everything is working as requested...
-This It is a MPV (minimun product viable)...
+...This It is a MPV (minimun product viable)...
-Now If I have a spare time I will cleanUp de code and push the refactors.
+...Now If I have a spare time I will cleanUp de code and push the refactors.

 ## Make sure your run the serve to get the data